History Files

 1204

 The capture of Angeli dynasty Constantinople is the Fourth Crusade's 'success', and Latin emperors are established in the city.
-The Byzantines withdraw to Nicæa in Anatolia, but rival claimants also established holdings in Trebizond, Epirus, and Thessalonica so that, at one point, there are four claimants to the Byzantine throne, as well as the Bulgar and Serb states which also claim dominance over it.
+The Eastern Romans withdraw to Nicæa in Anatolia, but rival claimants also established holdings in Trebizond, Epirus, and Thessalonica so that, at one point, there are four claimants to the Byzantine throne, as well as the Bulgar and Serb states which also claim dominance over it.

-For members of the Jewish Diaspora who are citizens of the fractured empire, especially the long-term resident Romaniote Jews, conditions abruptly worsen.
 Anti-Semitic legislation is now more easy to pass in smaller states, and the Jews seem to bear the brunt of it.
 Only the climb to power by Michael VIII Palæologus ends persecution, mainly because he needs the funds which Jews can raise.

 The Battle of Antioch on the Meander in 1211